postylem/pmi-dependencies/README.md

 - `--edge_type` you can specify projective or non projective edges, or symmetrize method tril, triu, sum, none like: `--edge_type nonproj.edges.tril`, for instance.
 Default is `projective.edges.sum`.
-- optionally, multiple sentences at a time, and multiple edge types in order to be able to compare...
+- optionally, specify multiple sentence indices to plot multiple sentences at a time, and/or specify multiple edge types likewise.
 - see `-h` for more

-### Saving PMI matrices:
+### Saving CPMI matrices

-With the cli option `--save_matrices`, PMI matrices are saved to a file 'pmi_matrices.npz' in the results dir.
+With the cli option `--save_npz`, PMI matrices are saved to a file 'pmi_matrices.npz' in the results dir.
 These can be read back in afterward like this:

 ```python
 npzfile = np.load(RESULTS_DIR + 'pmi_matrices.npz')